SourMesen/Mesen/Docs/content/apireference/Enums.md

-codeBreak = 5,      Triggered when code execution breaks (e.g due to a breakpoint, etc.) stateLoaded = 6,    Triggered when a user manually loads a savestate stateSaved = 7,     Triggered when a user manually saves a savestate inputPolled = 8     Triggered when the emulation core polls the state of the input devices for the next frame
+codeBreak = 5,      Triggered when code execution breaks (e.g due to a breakpoint, etc.) stateLoaded = 6,    Triggered when a user manually loads a savestate stateSaved = 7,     Triggered when a user manually saves a savestate inputPolled = 8,    Triggered when the emulation core polls the state of the input devices for the next frame spriteZeroHit = 9,  Triggered when the PPU sets the sprite zero hit flag scriptEnded = 10    Triggered when the current Lua script ends (script window closed, execution stopped, etc.)
 ```

 **Description**